francisdrake/fdrake-theory-project-1/README_fdrake.md

 I created a new git repository for this project and made a copy of it in my local environment.
 I tested in my local branch with a variety of files and outputs, which I filtered through before pushing any changes to main.
 As substantial changes were made, I added and committed them and eventually pushed them to main.

 Did you do any extra programs, or attempted any extra test cases I created a verbose output file detailing the assignments of variables (even if unsatisfiable) and number of recursive calls made.
+I also made graph.py which plotted my results using matplotlib.